Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/stake-matic.md

 ## Ensure you have some ETH for gas fees

 A very small amount of ETH is used as gas fee to perform a transaction.
-Normally, it is around 0.0005 ETH, but may vary depending on the network transaction load.
+Normally, it is around 0.0005 ETH, but may vary depending on the transaction complexity and network transaction load.

-## Configure MetaMask
+## Configure Metamask

-1. Log in to MetaMask.
+1. Log in to Metamask.
 2. Click the Network drop-down and select **Custom RPC**.
 3. Enter the following details: